Macaroni Alla Carbonara

-Angelina said her favorite meal was Carbonara pasta she had on her last night in Rome.
-She ordered the dish at Ristorante Sangallo, which is located in the heart of Rome, just five minutes from the famous city-square, Piazza Navona.
+Angelina said her favorite meal was the Carbonara pasta she had on her last night in Rome.
+She ordered the dish at Ristorante Sangallo, which is located in the heart of Rome, just five minutes from the famous city square, Piazza Navona.

 She described the dish as creamy, rich, and “mouth-wateringly” good.
 Her only complaint was that the Italians were a bit too liberal with their use of fresh black pepper.

-Carbonara is a heavy and filling dish, and I can imagine it hit the spot after a long day of sight-seeing.
-Angelina’s description of the meal sounded so good it made me want to put up a recipe of this delicious golden and eggy dish.
+Carbonara is a heavy and filling dish, and I can imagine it hit the spot after a long day of sightseeing.
+Angelina’s description of the meal sounded so good it made me want to put up a recipe for this delicious golden and eggy dish.

 Ingredients

-There are really only three main ingredients you need to make a great Carbonara: pasta noodles, bacon, and eggs.
-In terms of the noodles, it’s traditional to use spaghetti but you can also try penne, macaroni (like Angelina had), or really any pasta you have laying around in the pantry.
+There are only three main ingredients you need to make a great Carbonara: pasta noodles, bacon, and eggs.
+In terms of the noodles, it’s traditional to use spaghetti but you can also try penne, macaroni (like Angelina had), or any pasta you have lying around in the pantry.

 📖 Recipe